Who is Eligible for Workers’ Compensation in Arizona?

 Due to the fact that Arizona operates on a no-fault system for workers’ compensation, you are usually barred from suing your employer after a workplace accident.
 Typically, you can only file a lawsuit directly against your employer if they intentionally harmed you.
 Also, if your employer did not carry workers’ compensation insurance when they were required to do so, you may file a lawsuit directly against them.

-When to Contact an Arizona Workers’ Compensation Lawyer?
+When to Contact a Workers’ Compensation Lawyer in Arizona?

 If you have been hurt on the job and now need to claim benefits, do not hesitate to contact a workers’ compensation lawyer in Arizona.
 At Matt Fendon Law Group, our experienced attorneys will review your case free of charge and advise on whether you are eligible for benefits.
 We know how to collect evidence to prove your injury was work-related and will work hard to secure the workers’ compensation benefits you deserve.
 Call us today or fill out our online form to schedule a meeting with one of our knowledgeable attorneys.